-12. In other large government departments with comparable civil service establishment, such as the Food and Environmental Hygiene Department, Housing Department and Leisure and Cultural Services Department, their administration divisions are also headed by officers at the D2 rank.
-For comparable or larger disciplined services departments such as the Hong Kong Police Force and the Correctional Services Department, the posts of the officers overseeing administration and finance functions are pitched at D2 or above.
-The upgrading of the post of the DS in FSD will bring it on a par with departments of comparable establishment.
+10. In other large government departments with comparable civil service establishment, such as the Food and Environmental Hygiene Department, Housing Department and Leisure and Cultural Services Department, their administration divisions are also headed by officers at the D2 rank.
+For comparable or larger disciplined services departments such as the Police Force and the Correctional Services Department, the posts of the officers overseeing administration and finance functions are pitched at D2 or above.
+The upgrading of the post of the DS in FSD will bring it on par with the set-up of comparable departments.